akshaydeo/blog/_posts/2017-12-23-How-did-I-improve-latency-by-700-percent-using-syncPool.markdown

 categories: Golang sync.Pool Concurrency Performance
 ---

 We @media.net write superfast backends with at max 30-40ms turn-around time from web-service.
 We continuously try to reduce money spent per request.
-This blog enlists a few of our findings and how did we go about it.
+This blog enlists a few of our findings.

 > Precautionary warning: It's a long post with a lot of code.
 Comment if I am unclear, abstract or vague at any point.